jcpowermac/hanlon-wiki/slice-bmc.md

 # BMC Slice

-The *bmc* slice is used to view the list of available bmc nodes.
+The *bmc* slice is used to view a list of available bmc nodes.

     root@ubuntu-server:~# razor bmc
     Bmc Nodes